dartoos-dev/formdator/example/README.md

-# callor_demo
+# formdator_demo

-How to use Callor package effectively.
+How to use Formdator package effectively.

 ## Getting Started